digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/chart/transforming-data-for-charts.md

 ## Plotting heatmap Chart Using Plotly

-To create a heatmap chart, the data has been stored in the table with the following structure in ToolJet DB:
+To create a heatmap chart, the data has been stored in the table with the following structure in JumpStart DB:

 | <div style={{ width:"60px"}}> id </div> | <div style={{ width:"150px"}}> x </div> | <div style={{ width:"100px"}}> y </div> | <div style={{ width:"100px"}}> value </div> |
 |:---|:------|:-----|:-----|